namanmawandia/App-Recommender/README.md

 Include a dedicated Widget Class to manage the dynamic widget functionality for displaying app recommendations on the home screen.
 With these steps, you’re ready to start building and customizing the App-Recommender project.

+## Usage

+Currently, the App-Recommender application is not available on the Play Store or other app marketplaces.
+However, it can be easily installed by running the project through Android Studio.
+To ensure the app functions effectively, users need to grant two key permissions:

+**1. PACKAGE_USAGE_STATS :**
+This permission is essential to access the usage history of apps on the device.
+By analyzing this data, the app can generate accurate and context-aware recommendations based on the user's app usage patterns and timing.

+**2. REQUEST_IGNORE_BATTERY_OPTIMIZATIONS :**
+This permission is primarily required for the widget functionality.
+It allows the widget to update with a higher frequency, ensuring fresh and relevant app recommendations are displayed in near real-time (with intervals of less than 30 minutes).

+These permissions are crucial for delivering the app's core functionality, ensuring users receive accurate and timely recommendations without compromising the app's efficiency or responsiveness.

+## Major Elements

+**1. BroadcastsReceiver:**